 Now I know what you’re thinking.
 What kind of excuse is that?

 Trust me.
 It’s something.

-So far everyone I’ve come across through these books, webinars, videos, whatever form of medium of social, they’re not short Asians with receding hairlines who currently cannot get a girlfriend for the life of them due to their inherently awkward demeanor.
+So far, everyone, I’ve come across through these books, webinars, videos, whatever form of medium of social, they’re not short Asians with receding hairlines who cannot get a girlfriend for the life of them due to their inherently awkward demeanor and introverted lifestyle.

-Let’s face it – Asian dudes can indeed be cool in many ways, but if you’re a little bit unlucky to have Asian genes not related to what you see on T.V. it could get difficult.
+Let’s face it – Asian dudes can indeed be cool in many ways, but if you’re a little bit unlucky to have Asian genes not related to what you see on T.V. (shout out to Harry Shum Jr.) it could get difficult.